sumerc/sumerc.github.io/content/posts/inside-the-go-cpu-profiler.md

 1. **tracing**: do measurements whenever an pre-defined event happens. e.g., function called, function exited...etc.
 2. **sampling**: do measurements at regular intervals.

 Go CPU profiler is a sampling profiler.
-There is also a [Go execution tracer](https://pkg.go.dev/runtime/trace) which is tracing profiler and traces certain events like acquiring a Lock, GC related events...etc

-Every sampling profiler consists two basic parts:
+There is also a [Go execution tracer](https://pkg.go.dev/runtime/trace) which is tracing profiler and traces certain events like acquiring a Lock, GC related events...etc.
+From a design point of view, sampling profilers usually consists of two basic parts:

 1. **sampler**: triggers a callback at regular intervals and this callback collects profiling data(usually a stack trace).Different profilers use different strategies to trigger the sampling interval.
 2. **data collection**: this is where profiler collects its data: it might be memory consumption, call count.
 Basically any metric that can be associated with a stack trace.